-Brianne Eby is a policy analyst at the Eno Center for Transportation, where she manages and conducts research on a variety of transportation policies.
+Brianne Eby is a Senior Policy Analyst at the Eno Center for Transportation, where she manages and conducts research on a variety of transportation policies.
 Recently, her research has addressed the regulatory aspects of integrating new mobility options into existing transportation services in cities, transportation’s influence on climate and the environment, best practices in congestion pricing, and transit agency governance.
 Brianne earned her B.A. in Psychology from Indiana University and her M.S. in Environmental Studies from the University of Colorado-Boulder.

 Eno Transportation Weekly Articles